Unlock your heart and fill your senses with the sights and sounds of Istanbul!

 Parks & kids activities – One thing I noticed with my ever keen mummy eye is the number of outdoor play parks – they were everywhere!
 Although there’s no one large central park in Istanbul, there are plenty of smaller ones with space to run around.

 I also love the looks of Miniatürk – the world’s largest open-air miniatures park on the banks of the Golden Horn.
-With over 100 scale models, playground, life-sized chessboard and a labyrinth, I bet this will come very top of the Globetrotters wishlist!
+With over 100 scale models, a playground, a life-sized chessboard and a labyrinth, I bet this will come very top of our kids’ wishlist!

 Facts and things to know before you go to Turkey (

-- The currency is Turkish Lira (TRY), at the time of writing exchange rates are about 5.8TRY to 1USD.
-ATM’s are plentiful.
+- The currency is the Turkish Lira (TRY), at the time of writing exchange rates are about 5.8TRY to 1USD.
+ATMs are plentiful in Istanbul.

-- An arrival visa can be purchased online in advance to save lining up at the airport – and is cheaper.
+- An arrival visa can be purchased online in advance to save on lining up at the airport – and is cheaper.
 Visa requirements by country are detailed here.

 - Turkish is the main language.
 Some will speak English in shops and restaurants, but not as many are fluent in English as you will find in other parts of Europe.
 It may pay to learn some basic words.

 - Flying with Turkish Airlines?
 Check out this Turkish Airlines family review here.

 - Although a predominantly Muslim country, ladies need not be fully covered.
 You can see our full guide on what to wear in Turkey as a tourist here.

 - Read up before you go – for adults where would you be without a Lonely Planet guidebook right?
 And kids may enjoy some fun literature to get them in the spirit of exploring this amazing, culturally rich city.